Wildlife Conservation in Arenal and Bocas del Toro

 The toucan family.
 Keel-billed, chestnut-mandibled, and collared araçarí toucans move through the mid-canopy consuming large fruits that most birds cannot process.
 As documented by the Cornell Lab of Ornithology, these birds are among the most effective seed dispersers in Neotropical forests, carrying seeds in their gut across distances that determine where the next generation of large-seeded trees germinates.
 Lose the toucans, and you do not just lose the spectacle.
 You lose a critical mechanism of forest regeneration.

 The mantled howler monkey.
 The IUCN Red List records the Arenal population as stable, which is a conservation achievement worth naming.
 Howler monkeys are canopy-dependent: they cannot safely cross open ground, which means every break in forest cover is a hard barrier to movement, gene flow, and population health.
 The canopy corridors Nayara has planted are, among other things, howler monkey infrastructure.
+Their morning calls across the valley are not atmosphere.
+They are evidence that the corridors hold.

 The white-nosed coati.
 Visible on the forest floor, often dismissed as approachable and unexceptional, coatis are in practice ecosystem engineers.
 Their foraging behavior turns soil, suppresses insects, and disperses seeds across the undergrowth in ways that shape forest floor composition over time.
 Ecosystems without adequate populations of mid-level foragers show measurable degradation in structure and diversity.
+The coati's continued abundance here is another verdict: the understory is intact.

 Bocas del Toro: One System